aristidgrossmann/Thermodynamic-Uncertainty-Relation-in-Superconducting-Circuits/README.md

-This project contains the code, literature, notes and the final paper and presentation slides of my physics bachelor thesis
+Euler-Maruyama solver (MC) and Fokker-Planck (PDF) Finite-Volume-solver for solving the overdamped Langevin eq, as well as auxiliary functions for plotting and evaluating arising integrals.
+Also contains PDFs from literature, notes and the final paper and presentation slides of my physics bachelor thesis